wcjohnchen/capstoneProject3/README.md

   13. SECURITY_DELAY (delay caused by the security)
   14. LATE_AIRCRAFT_DELAY (delay caused by the late incoming airplane)

 Missing values in the DEP_DELAY column are systemically removed.
 Missing values in the CARRIER_DELAY, WEATHER_DELAY, NAS_DELAY, SECURITY_DELAY, and LATE_AIRCRAFT_DELAY columns are replaced with -1.
 The month, day, and year in the FL_DATE were extracted into separate columns.
 The airline codes in the OP_CARRIER are replaced with its airline name.
 The codes in the ORGIN and DEST columns are replaced with its airport location name (US state, district, or territory name).
 The time in the CRS_DEP_TIME column was categorized into morning (from 6am to 11:59am), afternoon (from 12pm to 4:59pm), evening (from 5pm to 7:59pm), and night (from 8pm to 5:59am.
 Data with total delay time on departure less than or equal 0 min was filtered out.
+Outliers for delay departure time was kept, but not shown in the graphs.

 II.
 Exploratory Data Analysis